-Pursuant to the sublease agreement dated September 18, 2007, as amended (the New Arena Lease), the annual rent due from the Pittsburgh Penguins is (a) \$4.3 million per year to pay the debt service on Commonwealth Lease Revenue Bonds, Taxable Series B of 2007 (Note 6), (b) \$1.36 million to pay the debt service on the Commonwealth Lease Revenue Bonds, Taxable Series of 2010, and (d) \$100,000 for the use of an expanded service yard to be deposited in the Authority's restricted New Arena capital reserve account .
+Pursuant to the sublease agreement dated September 18, 2007, as amended (the New Arena Lease), the annual rent due from the Pittsburgh Penguins is (a) \$4.3 million per year to pay the debt service on Commonwealth Lease Revenue Bonds, Taxable Series B of 2007 (Note 6), (b) \$1.36 million to pay the debt service on the Commonwealth Lease Revenue Bonds, Taxable Series of 2010, and (d) \$100,000 for the use of an expanded service yard to be deposited in the Authority's restricted New Arena capital reserve account.

 A parking surcharge in the amount of up to \$400,000 is due from the Pittsburgh Penguins each year and is deposited into the Authority restricted New Arena capital reserve account.
-The Pittsburgh Penguins hockey season was abruptly cut short due to the COVID 19 pandemic, resulting in a deposit of \$311,826 for the team's fiscal year 2020 to the New Arena capital reserve account.
+The Pittsburgh Penguins hockey season was abruptly cut short in April 2020 due to the COVID 19 pandemic and was not back to 100% capacity for the 2021 season (which is played September to April).
+This resulted in a deposit of \$105,476 and \$311,826 for the team's fiscal years ending July 31, 2021 and 2020, respectively, to the New Arena capital reserve account.
+In October 2021, the Board authorized increasing both daily and event parking surcharges to provide the funding due for the capital reserve fund.

-Under the conditions of the New Arena Lease, the Pittsburgh Penguins are granted naming and advertising rights pertaining to the New Arena.
-The Pittsburgh Penguins are obligated to pay all expenses in connection with the maintenance, use, repair, and occupancy of the New Arena necessary to keep and maintain the New Arena in first-class condition, reasonably consistent with other comparable facilities, subject to certain limited exclusions.
+Under the conditions of the New Arena Lease, the Pittsburgh Penguins are obligated to pay all expenses in connection with the maintenance, use, repair, and occupancy of the New Arena necessary to keep and maintain the New Arena in first-class condition, reasonably consistent with other comparable facilities, subject to certain limited exclusions.
 The Authority has certain obligations for capital repairs as defined in the Lease for which the Authority may use the New Arena capital reserve account.